 Select appropriate statistical tools for addressing a given research question.

 Present results for investigators using graphs and tables.

 Summarize findings orally and in written form.

 Consult with investigators on appropriate statistical approaches to data analyses; assist in study design and proposal development.

 Develop oral and written dissemination of findings for conference presentations and peer-reviewed journal articles.

-Oversee lower-level staff on issues related to quality control and creation of analysis files.
+Work with Division's Research team on issues related to data quality control and creation of analytic files.

 * - Other duties may also be assigned